-Create backup and recover the setup
+Create backup and recover the ONTAP tools setup

-As ONTAP tools for VMware vSphere 10.3 uses dynamic storage provisioner, you cannot achieve zero-RPO.
+Beginning with ONTAP tools for VMware vSphere 10.3, the appliance uses dynamic storage provisioner, you cannot achieve zero-RPO.
 However, you can achieve near zero-RPO.
 To achieve near zero-RPO, you need to create backup of the setup and restore it on a new virtual machine.